ozgurakan/devopsblog/source/_posts/2013-03-25-rackspace-cloud-backup-api-with-curl.markdown

 categories:
 - Cloud Backup
 ---
 Insurance can help to manage risks of relatively rare but expensive events that you will be responsible for covering.
-Still, insurace doesn't eliminate the risks of unlikely event from happening but provides a mechanism to get out of that event with minimum loss.
+Still, insurance doesn't eliminate the risks of unlikely event from happening but provides a mechanism to get out of that event with minimum loss.

 If you change the word "Insurance" with "Backup" in the paragraph above, you will see it just makes sense.
-With insurance, you would like to make the smallest amount of invesment but still like to get covered for any possible event.
+With insurance, you would like to make the smallest amount of investment but still like to get covered for any possible event.
 Cloud Backup just does that.
-No tapes, no rotation, no physical requiremnts.
+No tapes, no rotation, no physical requiremnets.
 Just a few calls and with little effort you are covered.

 Rackspace has a powerful, easy-to-use service called [Cloud Backup](http://www.rackspace.com/cloud/backup/) which lets [Cloud Servers](http://www.rackspace.com/cloud/servers/) to be backed up at file level.
 It supports encryption, compression and de-duplication which are important for data security at rest and cost control.
 For more you may have a look at [Cloud Backup:FAQs](http://www.rackspace.com/knowledge_center/product-faq/cloud-backup)